graycoreio/daffodil/libs/external-router/guides/configuration.md

 # Configuration
 You can configure the way that `@daffodil/external-router` works by providing configurations to the `DaffExternalRouterModule`.

 ## Usage
 An array of `DaffTypeRoutePair`s can be passed as the second argument to `forRoot`.
-They can also be provided through DI using the `daffProvideRouteResolvableByType` function.
+They can also be provided through DI using the `provideDaffRouteResolvableByType` function.

 ```ts
 @NgModule({